SteelCompendium/data-md-dse/Bestiary/Draw Steel Monsters - Unlinked.md

 > **Mutating Your Trolls**
 >
-> At the director's discretion, a troll can mutate after consuming the flesh of any creature and gain some of their damage immunities, traits, abilities, and movement options.
+> At the Director's discretion, a troll can mutate after consuming the flesh of any creature and gain some of their damage immunities, traits, abilities, and movement options.
 For instance, a troll who devours the carcass of a dead draconian might grow wings and gain their signature ability!
 >
 > Be aware that this can increase the difficulty category of an encounter while one or more of these mutated trolls are present—especially if their mutations enable them to deal more damage than normal or grant them an acid or fire damage immunity.